Canan Kaftancıoğlu

 Canan Kaftancıoğlu (born 3 February 1972) is a Turkish physician and politician.
-She is the president of the Republican People's Party's (CHP) in Istanbul.
-In September 2019, she was sentenced to 9 years and 8 months imprisonment for insulting the president and terrorism related charges but after an appeal by the CHP, the Court of Cassation reduced her sentence to over 4 years and 11 Months in May 2022.
-The Turkish government under President Recep Erdoğan's administration put her on trial for tweeting about the Armenian genocide and assassinations of the three female members of the Kurdistan Workers Party (PKK) in Paris.
+She was until 2023 the president of the Republican People's Party's (CHP) in Istanbul.
+In September 2019, she was sentenced to 9 years and 8 months imprisonment for insulting the president and terrorism related charges but after an appeal by the CHP, the Court of Cassation reduced her sentence to over 4 years and 11 months in May 2022.
+The Turkish government under President Tayyip Erdoğan's administration put her on trial for tweeting about the Armenian genocide and assassinations of the three female members of the Kurdistan Workers Party (PKK) in Paris.
 Her trial came in the wake of her party's victory in regional elections in Istanbul.
-During her trial she read out a poem by Nazim Hikmet.
+During her trial she read out a poem by Nâzım Hikmet.

 Early life

 Kaftancıoğlu was born in the village of Çiftlik Sarıca, Mesudiye, Ordu, the second child in her family.
 Her father was a primary school teacher and her mother was a housewife.
 After completing her primary, secondary, and high school education in Ordu, she graduated from Istanbul School of Medicine in 1995.
 She completed her residency with the thesis "Forensic Medical Evaluation of Torture Cases", which she developed by screening cases reported by the Human Rights Foundation of Turkey.